 For a small country like Singapore there are a lot of mobile internet providers.
 In total there are 4 mobile internet operators in Singapore: Simba, M1, Sing Tel and starhub.
 All of them sell prepaid sim cards for tourists and you can buy them in one of their retail stores.

-Registration process prepaid sim card Singapore
+Registration process prepaid sim cards Singapore

 For buying a prepaid sim card in Singapore you need your passport.
 A copy of your passport page will be taken in the store for the registration.
 Your new Singapore sim card will be registered on your name and your passport number.
+You will receive a physical prepaid sim card with a phone number starting with +65.

 Where to buy a sim card for Singapore